snowplow-archive/snowplow.github.com/_posts/2016-03-03-snowplow-javascript-tracker-2.6.0-released-with-optimizely-and-augur-integration.md

 The full SQL table definition can be found [here](https://github.com/snowplow/snowplow/blob/master/4-storage/redshift-storage/sql/io.augur.snowplow/identity_lite_1.sql).

-Like the Optimizely integration, the Augur integration is enabled when you initialize the Javascript:
+Like the Optimizely integration, the Augur integration is enabled when you initialize the JavaScript:

 {% highlight javascript %}
 window.snowplow('newTracker', 'cf', 'd3rkrsqld9gmqf.cloudfront.net', {